BegumDev/ReviewHubMS3/README.md

             2. All their own reviews are visible on their account page.
             3. Buttons are accessible to delete straight from the same page.
             4. Once clicked a modal will pop up.
-            5. Click yes will confirm deletion and clicking no will return them back.
+            5. Clicking yes will confirm deletion and clicking no will cancel the deletion and route back to their account.

     * #### Aim 2 -I want to create my own reviews on the website.
         - Once a logged in, a user can;